 Federal laws and programs establish how the elderly should be treated across the country.

 U.S. senior citizens are protected by federal laws like:

 - Violence Against Women Act

-Some of these laws, like the Nursing Home Reform Act, address such things as proper nutrition, levels of supervision, and maintaining accurate records.
-Other laws provide guidelines on background checks for employees and legal resources for the elderly.
+Some of these laws, like the Nursing Home Reform Act, address things such as proper nutrition, levels of supervision, and maintaining accurate records.
+Other laws provide guidelines on background checks for nursing home staff members and legal resources for the elderly.

 Nursing Home Abuse Laws by State